Final report for LNE16-353

 Additional Project Outcomes

 This grant was used to obtain a farm viability grant which allows us to do a second year of trialing.
-Because of this our results will be much stronger, and we are hoping to wait until we have second year data to release some of them.
+This second year of trialing increased the power of our results sufficiently to generate statistical significance.

 A grower in Schoharie County, NY who had suffered upwards of 30% losses twice in the last 5 years decided to switch variety after learning that this is a main factor in managing Fusarium for some growers.
 They purchased 400 lbs of new seed from another local farm, and were able to increase their next year's yield from an average of 1500 lbs of garlic to 2000 lbs.
 This 500 lb increase represents a $5000 increase in revenue, and also a decrease in labor sorting through garlic to remove the diseased bulbs.

 We benefited tremendously from the experience of our grower cooperators in developing our Fusarium management treatments.
 Grounding our possible treatments in the reality of farmer experience led to results which were more applicable to the farms we serve.